-The format of the StreetMap Premium data license file (.sdlic) is changing in 2021.
+The format of the StreetMap Premium data license file (.sdlic) changed in 2021.

-Historically, with each standard release of StreetMap Premium, a new .sdlic file is generated for you that is tied to the version of the StreetMap Premium file geodatabase format (.gdb).
+Historically, with each standard release of StreetMap Premium, a new .sdlic file was generated for you that was tied to the version of the StreetMap Premium file geodatabase format (.gdb).
 The .sdlic file governs the StreetMap Premium version (for example, 2021 R1, 2021 R2, and so on), region (for example, North America, Europe, and so on), and expiration date.

-The updated .sdlic file will govern the region and expiration date, but it will no longer be tied to the version of the .gdb file.
+The updated .sdlic file governs the region and expiration date, but it is no longer tied to the version of the .gdb file.
 You will receive one rollover .sdlic file per year per region to use with all the StreetMap Premium .gdb files during that year.
 When the term ends, a new .sdlic file will be available on My Esri once the renewal process is complete.

-For all standard StreetMap Premium (.gdb file) releases starting in April 2021, the StreetMap Premium data license file (.sdlic) and naming convention for all StreetMap Premium regions is changing to a rollover licensing model.
-With this rollover .sdlic license file, a new .sdlic file will not be needed for every separate release of StreetMap Premium.
+For all standard StreetMap Premium (.gdb file) releases starting in April 2021, the StreetMap Premium data license file (.sdlic) and naming convention for all StreetMap Premium regions changed to a rollover licensing model.
+With this rollover .sdlic license file, a new .sdlic file is not needed for every separate release of StreetMap Premium.
 The same .sdlic file can be used for multiple releases of the same region until the subscription expiration date noted at the end of the .sdlic license file name.

 The rollover .sdlic license file is not backward compatible.
 To use versions of StreetMap Premium .gdb files prior to this change, it is necessary to use the older version of the license file specific to that release.

 The changes to the .sdlic file will have no impact during the first standard StreetMap Premium release it is implemented with for each region.
 However, if you are not using a recent version of ArcGIS Pro, ArcMap, or ArcGIS Enterprise, you should install the appropriate patch.
 StreetMap Premium is tested and supported on the current software release and one major release back.
-For more details, see 2021 system requirements.
-If you are using ArcGIS Desktop or ArcGIS Enterprise 10.8.1 or 10.7.1, see the appropriate patch to install for StreetMap Premium rollover licensing.
-Users with ArcGIS Desktop or ArcGIS Enterprise 10.8 should update to ArcGIS Desktop or ArcGIS Enterprise 10.8.1 plus the patch for ArcGIS Desktop or ArcGIS Enterprise 10.8.1 to use the rollover licensing.
+For more details, see 2022 system requirements.
+If you are using ArcGIS Desktop or ArcGIS Enterprise 10.8.1, see the appropriate patch to install for StreetMap Premium rollover licensing.
+If you are using ArcGIS Desktop or ArcGIS Enterprise 10.8, you should update to ArcGIS Desktop or ArcGIS Enterprise 10.8.1 plus the patch for ArcGIS Desktop or ArcGIS Enterprise 10.8.1 to use the rollover licensing.

 Europe 2021 R1